 Complete the online application.
 (Please create an account, and then select either the MA program or the PhD program.)
 The completed application, plus all supplemental materials, must be submitted by January 15.
 Please note, MA applications are accepted on a rolling basis.

 The application fee is $75.
-Students applying to the MA in Classics may be eligible for a Master's Application Fee Waiver.
+Students applying to the MA in Classics for Fall 2019 may be eligible for a Master's Application Fee Waiver.

 The following required supplemental materials may be uploaded to the online application for faster processing:

 *Official transcripts are only required if a student is accepted by the department.
 Once accepted, official transcripts should be mailed or delivered to:

 University at Buffalo

 Buffalo, NY 14261